Igor-Shaula/JetpackCompose_Android_example/README.md

 ### Initial requirements:

-+ Develop a single-page app that provides the ability to search Outdoorsy listings (very simple data about Recreational Vehicles available in region of your IP) - by a search query.
++ Develop a single-page app that provides the ability to search Outdoorsy listings (very simple data about Recreational Vehicles available in the region of your IP) - by a search query.
-+ Users has to be able to type keywords in a text field.
++ Users have to be able to type keywords in a text field.
 + Typing in the text field should cause search results to appear automatically.
 + The search results should display an image of the vehicle and the vehicle’s name.
 + The keyboard should hide when the user starts to scroll.